jawj/zapatos-docs/src/index.md

 **You *must* import the Zapatos source files from this copied/symlinked `zapatos/src` directory, *not* `from 'zapatos'` in the usual way (which would find them in `node_modules`).**

-That's because the source files depend on themselves importing your custom-generated `schema.ts`, which they cannot do if they're imported in the usual way.
+That's because the source files depend on importing your custom, Zapatos-generated `schema.ts`, which they cannot do if they're imported in the usual way.

 Of course, before you can run `npx zapatos`, you need to install and configure it.